elementary-Inc/blog/_posts/2021/2021-12-25-elementary-os-6-1-available-now.md

 <figcaption>Initial Setup now helps you name your device</figcaption>
 </figure>

-We've also fixed a styling issue with "Unused" disk partitions in the custom install mode, added two-finger swipe to go back during Initial Setup, and changed the source of locale names to avoid some politically-charged naming of certain locales.
-Plus, we now hide the clock during Initial Setup since it often was covered
+We've also fixed a styling issue with "Unused" disk partitions in the custom install mode, and during the pre-installation checklist we now warn about what to expect when installing in a virtual machine.
+We added two-finger swipe to go back during Initial Setup, and changed the source of locale names to avoid some politically-charged naming of certain locales.
+Plus, we now hide the clock during Initial Setup since it often was covered.

 ## System Settings